wirewirewirewire/balena-control/README.md

 ### Shutdown computer 📴

 > [!WARNING]
 > This will also shut down the network of Raspberry Pi computers, so it will not react to any WOL triggers.
+The Device needs to be powered on manually after this!

 Shuts down the computer.